 You can give us your exact location instantly using the AA app.
 Alternatively, the driver location signs on motorways and A roads will help us or the emergency services find you.

-Providing the details written on the sign nearest to the incident will make it quicker to get to you.
+Driver location signs can give breakdown rescuers a quick idea of whereabouts you are.
+Providing them with the details written on the sign nearest to the incident will make it easier for help to get to you.

 - The top line shows which road you’re on

 - The letter on the second line – A or B – tells us the direction you’re travelling in

 - The bottom line tells us how far you are from a given location

 If you’ve broken down: